AusDTO/gov-au-content-guide/_writing-for-the-web/3-structure-your-page-for-readability.md

 If you have long sentences with many elements, use a list to break up the text and make it easier for your reader to understand and scan.

-Use bullet lists by default.
+Use bullet point lists by default.
 You should only use numbers or letters when it is necessary to show a priority order or chronology.